ayushp2207/Multi-Agent-F1-Strategy-Simulation/README.md

 ## Data Collection Credits

 This project uses the FastF1 library to load and parse historical Formula 1 session and lap telemetry that powers the simulation.
 FastF1 provides the race session objects, lap timing, and telemetry streams that make the pit-wall scenarios realistic.
-Add the official FastF1 link here: [FastF1](https://github.com/theOehrly/Fast-F1).
+Checkout the Fast F1 GitHub repo here: [FastF1](https://github.com/theOehrly/Fast-F1).

 ## Who benefits